Key takeaways:

 A refresher: What is a mutual fund?

 Each mutual fund in your portfolio pools money from different investors.
 Depending on the fund's investment objectives, this money is then used to purchase stocks, bonds or other securities, such as money market instruments.
-The mutual funds you're holding in your portfolio enable you to invest in a diverse selection of assets without the need to purchase each asset individually.
+The mutual funds you're holding in your portfolio enable you to invest in a diverse selection of assets without having to purchase each asset individually.

-This simple strategy is based in part on the principle of “you can't time the market" (timing the market is a strategy where you actively try to buy low and sell high).
+The best part is that by investing automatically with PACs, you can take advantage of an investment strategy known as dollar-cost averaging.
+This simple strategy is based partly on the principle of “you can't time the market" (timing the market is a strategy where you actively try to buy low and sell high).

 Check out this interactive PAC video to see how you can leverage the power of PACs to grow your investments.